Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Treatment and Recovery

 Dogs recover better from strokes than people and usually in a faster time.
-Minor strokes that do not cause paralysis or seizure can resolve in a week, however, things such as behavioural changes may take longer to resolve and in some cases, they may be permanent.
+Minor strokes that do not cause paralysis or seizure can resolve in a week, however, things such as behavioural changes may take longer to resolve.
+In some cases, they may be permanent.

 As with people, the initial few hours and days after a stroke has occurred are critical to determining recovery.
 The swifter the improvement the more chance of a full recovery, but this is very dependent on how much damage was done, what was affected in the brain and whether there is an underlying condition (such as a brain tumour, which triggered the stroke).